 - Dartmouth has produced a number of Major Leaguers, including pitchers Pete Broberg and Mike Remlinger.
 But going from Southern California to New Hampshire isn't exactly the most direct route to baseball success.

 "My goal has always been to pitch in the Majors, so it was a tough decision to go to Dartmouth," said Hendricks, a graduate of Capistrano Valley High in Orange County.
 "But I couldn't pass up the chance for an Ivy League education."

 Drafted after his junior season, Hendricks still needs to complete a few courses for his degree in economics, with a minor in math.

 In 2013, Hendricks were named the Cubs organization's Minor League Pitcher of the Year.

-In the spring of 2014, the Baseball America Prospect Handbook rated Kyle as the 11th-best prospect in the Cubs organization.
+In 2014, Baseball America rated Kyle as the 11th-best prospect in the Cubs organization.

 Hendricks already made sure to take advantage of the opportunity to earn his degree, going back to school over two winters to finish after signing with the Rangers back in 2011.

 The 2014-15 offseason was the first time Kyle didn't have to open a textbook, having completed his finance degree at Dartmouth.
 So his offseason featured golf, visits with family and friends, plus baseball workouts.